-Supporting Resource Type Supporting Resource Name Ability to Support Hazard Mitigation Activities Regulation on Fire Safe Regulations (Chapter 22 of the Land Development Regulations) The fire safe regulations establi wildland fire protection standa Mono County.
-Regulation Land Clearing, Earthwork and Drainage Facilities (Chapter 13.08 of the Mono County Code) The grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations for slopes (included in the grading ordinance estal regulations).
+Supporting Resource Type Supporting Resource Name Ability to Support Hazard Mitigation Activities Regulation Fire Safe Regulations (Chapter 22 of the Land Development Regulations) The fire safe regulations establish basic wildland fire protection standards for Mono County.
+Regulation Land Clearing, Earthwork and Drainage Facilities (Chapter 13.08 of the Mono County Code) The grading ordinance establishes regulations for slopes (including driveways), cut and fill, and erosion control to minimize disturbances from geologic hazards.
 Regulation Emergency Services (Chapter 2.60 of the Mono County Code) The emergency services ordinance provides for the preparation and implementation of plans to protect people and property during an emergency in Mono County.
 It also requires the coordination of emergency services provided by the Town with those provided by all other public agencies, corporations, organizations, and private persons.
 Program Mutual Aid Agreements The County maintains mutual aid agreements with the Town of Mammoth Lakes, Mono County, the U.S. Forest Service, and the BLM to support each other in emergencies.
 In addition, all the fire protection organizations in the County (local fire protection districts, U.S. Forest Service, Bureau of Land Management, California Department of Forestry and Fire Protection, US Marine Corps Mountain Warfare Training Center) are trained and ready to cooperate with each under mutual aid agreements.
 A mutual aid agreement is currently under development between the County and the Fire Districts.